 As indicated above, IPA and IPSC will cease operation of the coal units in 2025.
 Accordingly, on September 12, 2018, IPA and IPSC certified that they will close the CCR Impoundments before October 17, 2028, as required by § 257.103(b)(3) (now § 257.103(f)(2)(iv)(B)) and R315-319-103(b)(3) and that the IPP qualifies for alternative closure under by § 257.103(b)(1) (now § 257.103(f)(2)) and R315-319-103(b)(1).
-Pursuant to the Hazardous and Solid Waste Management System: Disposal of Coal Combustion Residuals from Electric Utilities; A Holistic Approach to Closure Part A: Deadline To Initiate Closure final rule effective September 28, 2020, IPA and IPSC submitted a demonstration to EPA for an extension to the deadline for unlined CCR surface impoundments to stop receiving waste on November 30, 2020.
+Pursuant to the Hazardous and Solid Waste Management System: Disposal of Coal Combustion Residuals From Electric Utilities; A Holistic Approach to Closure Part A: Deadline To Initiate Closure final rule effective September 28, 2020, IPA and IPSC submitted a demonstration to EPA for an extension to the deadline for unlined CCR surface impoundments to stop receiving waste on November 30, 2020.

 Substantial steps have been taken towards shuttering the coal units at IPP.
 IPA contracted with the engineering firm Sargent & Lundy to complete a conceptual decommissioning cost study for the coal units, which is expected to guide decommissioning going forward.
 IPSC also retained the engineering firm Stantec to prepare a detailed report evaluating closure alternatives for the CCR units.
 Updated closure plans prepared by Stantec were uploaded to the operating record and submitted to the state in November of 2020 by IPSC.
 UDEQ sent a letter to IPSC concurring with the amended plans on January 28, 2021.
-At IPA's request, UDEQ also issued an Approval Order for the new natural gas units on June 22, 2022.
-The new Approval Order includes a sunset provision requiring the coal-fired boiler plant equipment cease operations and be removed from services after the new combustion turbines are installed and operational.
+In addition, the engineering firm Black & Veatch was retained in 2023 to assist in the development of a decommissioning plan for the coal units.